 The proper handling of this documentation is essential if you want to create your LLC following guidelines that ensure the entity’s smooth operation in the future.
 That being said, this isn’t the only reason why having a registered agent is so important.
 They will also be managing your filing deadlines and conducting other operations aimed to maintain your company’s reputability in the industry.

 Designating a registered agent is therefore vital when it comes to entity creation.
-For one, starting your limited liability company will likely be impossible in most states without providing your registered agent’s info in the Articles of Organization upon submission.
-This only proves the significant influence such an agent generally exercises over the business formation process: without a registered agent, the state will simply be unable to contact you when necessary.
+For one, starting your limited liability company will likely be impossible in most states without providing your statutory agent’s info in the Articles of Organization upon submission.
+This only proves the significant influence such an agent generally exercises over the business formation process: without a having one, the state will simply be unable to contact you when necessary.

 At the same time, a registered agent plays a clearly defined part of the formation process.
 As such, they do not handle: